apache/drill/_docs/sql-reference/sql-window-functions/010-sql-window-functions-introduction.md

 * RANK()
 * ROW_NUMBER()

-All of the ranking functions listed depend on the sort ordering specified by the ORDER BY clause of the associated window definition.
+All of the ranking functions depend on the sort ordering specified by the ORDER BY clause of the associated window definition.
 Rows that are not distinct in the ordering are called peers.
 The ranking functions are defined so that they give the same answer for any two peer rows.

 ## Syntax

-       window_function (expression)
-       OVER (
+       window_function (expression) OVER (
        [ PARTITION BY expr_list ]
        [ ORDER BY order_list ][ frame_clause ] )

-where function is one of the functions described, such as AVG() and *expr_list* is:
+where function is one of the functions described, such as AVG(), and *expr_list* is:

        expression | column_name [, expr_list ]